A study found that keeping your marriage happy means keeping your man healthy.

-By analyzing relationships of 953 heterosexual couples that were married, or lived together, and ranged from 63 years old to 90 years old, researchers noticed that the physical health of a woman means less to a marriage than her man's.
+By analyzing relationships of 953 heterosexual married couples (or couples who lived together), ranged from 63 years old to 90 years old, researchers noticed that the physical health of a woman means little to a marriage's success compared to that of her man's.
 "Wives report more conflict if their husband is in poor health," said James Iveniuk, PhD candidate in the Department of Sociology at the University of Chicago.
 "If the wife is in poor health, there doesn't seem to be any difference in terms of the quality of the marriage for the husband."

 Performed by the National Social Life Health and Aging Project, the survey of older adults compared the characteristics of the husbands to those of their wives.
-Linda Waite, study co-author, noted that the study could have been summarized by the phrase, "How much does your spouse bother you?"
+(Linda Waite, study co-author, notes that the phrase, "How much does your spouse bother you?" summarizes the point of the study well.)
 Waite added, "This research allows us to examine individual marriages and not 'married people.'
 We have the reports on the quality of the marriage from each person, about their own personality and their own health."

-Nina Atwood, YourTango expert, psychotherapist and author of five self-help books, including Temptations of the Single Girl: The Ten Dating Traps You Must Avoid, Date Like a CEO: Leadership in Life and Love for Men and the e-book Internet Dating for the Savvy Single, says that sometimes a man's health can have more of a stake in his relationship because men tend to fall into the "provider" role.
-"One of a woman's main drivers is seeking security, both emotionally and financially, and if he's unhealthy, both are at risk.
+Nina Atwood, a YourTango expert, psychotherapist and author of five self-help books, explains that sometimes a man's health impacts his relationship more because men tend to fall into the "provider" role.
+"One of a woman's main drivers is seeking security, both emotionally and financially," says Atwood.
+"If a man is unhealthy, both partners are at risk.
 It's not that women are cold-hearted and only see a guy as the breadwinner; it's deeper than that, instinctual, almost primal.
 For thousands of years, women depended on men for survival in a hostile world.
-Even though we live in the modern world where women often earn as much or more, there's still an emotional underpinning that drives her to want her man to be healthy, to be the provider and give her a sense of security.
+Even though we live in the modern world where women now often earn as much or more, there's still an emotional underpinning that drives her to want her man to be healthy, to be the provider and give her a sense of security.
 That's the unconscious part."